j-sieben/SCT/README.md

 That's all there is to it.
 No hidden element on the page, no sepcialized DA anymore.
 If you run the page, you will see that the items behave as expected.

-How could this happen?

 ## How it works

 ### General flow

 On every page you want SCT to take control for, you implement a single DA per rule group you define for that page.
-This DA fires on *Page Load* and does not require any parameterization beside the name of the rule group it belongs to.
+This DA fires on `Page Load` and does not require any parameterization beside the name of the rule group it belongs to.
 No event handlers, no additional JavaScript code is required on the page.

 If the DA initializes, it is told which elements to bind by the database.
 Plus, it is told which element values the database is interested in.
-On any occurence of a change event on any bound element, all actual element values of all fields of interested are sent to the database plus the information of which element caused the execution.
+On any occurence of a change event on any bound element, all actual element values of all fields of interest are sent to the database plus the name of the triggering element.
 After initialization, the plugin fires one time to allow the database to initialize the state of the elements based on the actual content of the items (Keep in mind that the session state might be out of sync when initially showing the page.
 A default value for an item is known to the browser but not to the session state, for example).

-This information is the basis for the meta data to decide upon the next actions to take.
-It will calculate the necessary actions and perform all PL/SQL actions defined within the database.
+This information is the basis for the rules within the database to decide upon the next actions to take.
+It will calculate the necessary actions and perform all PL/SQL actions.
 After that, and probably based on the outcome of this execution, JavaScript actions are defined, bundled in a `<script>` tag and resent to the plugin.
 Plus, all element values calculated or changed at the database are sent to the plugin again, refreshing the values shown at the client.

 Should any errors occur during execution they are collected within an error object and passed to the plugin as well.
 The plugin renders all errors according to the standard AEPX behaviour at the notification box and with the page item.